HydroponicAdvice.comUpdated May 2026

 **Indoor Kitchen Gardening — Elizabeth Millard**

 Not strictly a hydroponics book, but excellent for anyone growing herbs and microgreens indoors.
 Millard covers countertop growing, windowsill setups, and small-scale indoor food production.
-Practical, accessible, and focused on the kind of growing most beginners actually start with.
+Practical and accessible, focused on the kind of growing most beginners actually start with.

 ## The Reading Order